lyarenei/plex-beetbrainz/README.md

 # plex-beetbrainz
-Submit your listens from Plex to ListenBrainz.
+Submit your listens from Plex in ListenBrainz.
 Integrates with [Beets](https://github.com/beetbox/beets) for that important metadata.

 Note: This app uses Plex's `media.scrobble` event for listen submission.